Until the age of 25 the youthful body grows. We can eat a lot and we won’t get fat until we overindulge and stay on the couch all the time.

-While triathlon is a fairly demanding but balanced training method – after all it includes running, cycling and swimming – it’s still focused too much on long distances and endurance.
+While triathlon is a fairly demanding but somewhat balanced discipline – after all it includes running, cycling and swimming – it’s still focused too much on long distances and endurance.

-For me personally parkour training with its fusion of flexibility, agility and strength training is a better choice.
+For me personally parkour training with its combination of

 When you train parkour you also improve basic (but also very complex) motor skills like balance or hand to eye coordination.